 Sani Lodge is set on the banks of the beguiling Challuacocha black water lagoon around which sit ten traditionally thatched cabins.
-They are comfortably appointed, and all have private (cold water) bathrooms, solar powered electric lighting, private decks or balconies and are all screened against insects.
-The comfortable open-air lounge bar and dining room look out over the lagoon and make for an agreeable perch from which to watch the impressive birds and other wildlife that visit the lake.
+They are comfortably appointed, and all have private bathrooms, solar powered electric lighting, private decks or balconies and are all screened against insects.
+The comfortable open-air lounge bar and dining room look out over the lagoon and make for an agreeable perch from which to watch the impressive birds and other wildlife that visits the lake.

-As all the profits are reinvested in environmental conservation and community development, your visit to Sani Lodge makes a direct contribution to rainforest conservation and to sustaining this inspiring community.
+As the profits are reinvested in environmental conservation and community development, your visit to Sani Lodge makes a direct contribution to rainforest conservation and to sustaining this inspiring community.

-Over 100,000 acres of prime rainforest, spreading over both sides of the Río Napo and extending into the Yasuní National Park, make up the Sani territory and is under the community’s guardianship.
+Over 100,000 acres of prime rainforest, spreading over both sides of the Napo River and extending into the Yasuní National Park, make up the Sani territory and is under the community’s guardianship.
 Yasuní is held to be one of the most biodiverse areas in the world, which makes for excellent wildlife spotting opportunities at Sani Lodge.
 Primates, including the red howler monkey, squirrel monkey and the tiny pigmy marmoset are regularly spotted, as are black caiman, sloths and collared peccaries.
 Sightings of more elusive animals, such as tapir, puma, ocelot and the very rare jaguar have been known.

 The 37-meter observation tower offers a unique view over the rainforest canopy and affords a great vantage point from which to look out for the 570 or more species of birds that have been recorded at the lodge including the magnificent Harpy eagle.